BlockonautAlchemist/BF-Thread-Generator/README.md

 This application requires an OpenRouter API key to function.
 API usage may incur costs depending on your OpenRouter plan.

+## Deployment

+### GitHub Pages Deployment

+This application is configured for deployment to GitHub Pages.
+To deploy:

+1. Push your code to GitHub
+2. Go to your repository settings
+3. Navigate to "Pages" in the sidebar
+4. Under "Build and deployment", select:
+   - Source: "GitHub Actions"
+5. The workflow will automatically build and deploy your site

+The GitHub Actions workflow will:
+1. Install dependencies
+2. Build the application with the correct base path
+3. Deploy the built files to GitHub Pages

+After deployment, your site will be available at `https://[your-username].github.io/[repository-name]/`

+### Troubleshooting Deployment

+If you see a blank white screen after deployment:
+- Check browser console for errors
+- Ensure all paths in the code are relative (starting with `./`) rather than absolute (starting with `/`)
+- Verify that the knowledge base file is correctly included in the build

 ## License

 MIT